linos-darikai/AUPS_Rocket_Shuttle/README.md

 ### 2. **Flight**
 - ✈️ Stabilization algorithms keep our shuttle balanced in the sky using data from the **MPU6050**.
 - 📊 We implemented a **Kalman filter** to process inputs from the various sensors (BMP280, MPU6050, and ATMG366H).
-This smart filtering technique reduces noise and improves accuracy, ensuring reliable flight control.
-Given the limited memory resources of the **ATmega8**, we optimized the Kalman filter to fit within its constraints. 🚀
+This smart filtering technique reduces noise and improves accuracy, ensuring smooth flight.

 ### 3. **Landing**
-- 🪂 The parachute deployment is controlled by the software, triggered at a specific altitude for a safe and gentle descent!
+- 🛬 The software deploys the parachute for a controlled descent, ensuring a safe landing.

-### 📚 Key Libraries Used
+## 📚 Required Libraries
-- **GY6050**: To interface with the MPU6050 accelerometer.
+To run the code, ensure you have the following libraries installed:
+- **GY6050**
-- **Adafruit MPU6050**: For reading data from the MPU6050.
+- **Adafruit MPU6050**
-- **Adafruit Sensor**: A common interface for various sensors.
+- **Adafruit Sensor**
-- **Wire**: I2C library for sensor communication.
-- **SPI**: For high-speed communication.
-- **TinyGPS++**: For parsing GPS data from the ATMG366H module.
+- **Wire**
+- **SPI**
+- **TinyGPS++**

+## ⚠️ Known Issues
+There is a clash between the **MPU6050** and **GPS** modules on the **ATmega8**.
+Both components use the same **ISP** pin, which means they cannot operate simultaneously with the current design.
+As a result, only one can work at a time.
+This issue has not yet been resolved.

-## 🔄 Design Process
+## 🔍 Design Process

-Our design journey was an epic adventure, including:
+The project followed an iterative design cycle:
-1. 🧐 Information gathering
+- Information gathering
-2. 💡 Ideation
+- Ideation
-3. 🧪 Experimentation
+- Experimentation
-4. ✅ Concept selection (using Pugh charts)
+- Concept selection (using Pugh charts)
-5. 🛠️ Prototyping
+- Prototyping
-6. 🖨️ 3D modeling and printing
+- 3D modeling and printing
-7. 🔧 Assembly and integration
+- Assembly and integration
-8. 🚀 Testing
+- Testing

-## 🧪 Testing and Results
+## ⚙️ Testing and Results

-- 🌤️ GPS functionality tested in open air
+- GPS functionality tested in open air
-- 🔓 Hatch release mechanism tested successfully
+- Hatch release mechanism tested successfully
-- 🎉 Drop test conducted from two stories high with a successful parachute deployment!
+- Drop test conducted from two stories high with successful parachute deployment

-## 🔮 Future Applications
+## 🚀 Future Applications
 While originally designed for ISS lab module transport, the AUPS could potentially be adapted for:
-- 🛰️ Satellite launches
+- 🚀 Satellite launches
-- 🚀 Astronaut transport (with life support modifications)
+- 👨‍🚀 Astronaut transport (with life support modifications)

 ## 🤝 Contributing
 This project was developed as part of a university course.
 While it's not actively maintained, we welcome suggestions and ideas for improvement.
-Please open an issue to discuss any proposed changes!
+Please open an issue to discuss any proposed changes.

-## 🙌 Acknowledgments
+## 🙏 Acknowledgments

-A big shoutout to the **Department of Engineering** at Ashesi University and all the amazing team members who contributed to this project! 🎓💖
+Special thanks to the Department of Engineering at Ashesi University and all the team members who contributed to this project.

 ## ⚠️ Disclaimer
 This is a prototype design created for educational purposes and has not been tested for actual space flight.
-Any use of this design for real-world applications would require extensive further development and testing. 🚧
+Any use of this design for real-world applications would require extensive further development and testing.